 Look beyond traditional viewpoints, challenge your opinions and address complex social problems on our full-time Criminology degree in Cambridge.
-Choose to study abroad for a semester in the US and go on field trips in the UK or Europe.
+Choose to study abroad for a semester and go on field trips in the UK or Europe.
 Learn to evaluate evidence, think critically and craft arguments, to prepare for a career in criminal justice and crime prevention.

 All our lecturers have different passions, which makes you interested in other areas...